EXP-code/EXP-docs/intro/install.rst

 3. Once WSL is installed, it will prompt you to set a username and password for your WSL Linux “machine.”
 4. Now, install Docker Desktop from the following link: https://www.docker.com/products/docker-desktop/

    **Note:** When you open up the Desktop app, it will prompt you to make a Docker account.
 When starting Docker Desktop, it will ask you to sign in with your account.
 You can choose to skip this.
 If you do make an account, occasionally, even after you sign in, it will stay on the sign-in screen.
-Click the skip button, and it should show that you’re signed in.
+Click the skip button, and it should show that you are signed in.

 5. Install the Windows Terminal program either from the Microsoft Store or via this `link <https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=en-us&gl=US>`_.
 6. Open up the Windows Terminal and use the down arrow along the top bar of the window to open an Ubuntu terminal (or use the shortcut Ctrl+Shift+5).